gbegus/gbegus.github.io/_pages/about.md

 social: true
 ---

-I am an Assistant Professor at the [Department of Linguistics](lx.berkeley.edu) at [UC Berkeley](www.berkeley.edu).
-Previously, I was an Assistant Professor at the [University of Washington](linguistics.washington.edu).
-Before that, I graduated with a Ph.D. from [Harvard](www.harvard.edu).
+I am an Assistant Professor at the [Department of Linguistics](https://lx.berkeley.edu) at [UC Berkeley](https://www.berkeley.edu).
+Previously, I was an Assistant Professor at the [University of Washington](https://linguistics.washington.edu).
+Before that, I graduated with a Ph.D. from [Harvard](https://www.harvard.edu).

 My research focuses on developing deep learning models for speech data.
 More specifically, I train models to learn representations of spoken words from raw audio outputs.
 I combine machine learning with behavioral experiments and statistical models to better understand how neural networks learn internal representations in speech and how humans learn to speak.
 I have worked and published on sound systems of various language families such as Indo-European, Caucasian, and Austronesian languages.

+In a recent set of papers ([here](https://www.frontiersin.org/articles/10.3389/frai.2020.00044/full) and [here](https://arxiv.org/abs/2006.02951)), I propose that language acquisition can be modeled with Generative Adversarial Networks and propose a technique for exploring the relationship between learned representations and latent space in deep convolutional networks.

 I will be building a lab on speech and computation at Berkeley.
 Feel free to contact me if you're interested in getting involved with the lab.